-On February 18 the 1st Battalion began a five-day trek back from Coisy to the forward area where it was to go back into the firing-line on February 23, there to relieve a unit of the 1st Lancashire Fusiliers.
-It was at a place called Sailly-Saillisel and the reception offered by the Germans would be both lively - and deadly: after only two days the Battalion had incurred four dead, nine wounded and three gassed without there having been any infantry action.
+On February 18 the 1st Battalion had begun a five-day trek back from Coisy to the forward area where it was to go back into the firing-line on February 23, there to relieve a unit of the 1st Lancashire Fusiliers.
+It had been at a place called Sailly-Saillisel and the reception offered by the Germans would be both lively - and deadly: after only two days the Battalion had incurred four dead, nine wounded and three gassed without there having been any infantry action.
 The Newfoundlanders were to be withdrawn on February 25...to return just three days later.

-They were carrying with them orders for a...bombing raid...on the enemy positions at Sailly-Saillisel...to be carried out on March 1.
+They had been carrying with them orders for a...bombing raid...on the enemy positions at Sailly-Saillisel...to be carried out on March 1.

-(Right: A soldier of the Lancashire Fusiliers, his unit to be Newfoundlanders on March 1, enjoys his cigarette in the cold of the Saillisel during the winter of 1916-1917. - from Illustration)
+(Right: A soldier of the Lancashire Fusiliers, his unit to be relieved by the Newfoundlanders on March 1, enjoys a cigarette in the cold of the trenches at Sailly-Saillisel during the winter of 1916-1917. - from Illustration)